 SHA-256 hashing before and after signing detects any data modification

-Hosted on Hetzner infrastructure in Germany — EU data residency guaranteed
+Hosted on Hetzner infrastructure in Germany — EU data residency

 Infrastructure certified ISO 27001:2022 and BSI C5 Type 2